wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 Blackberry has [remote debugging via web-based webkit devtools](https://developer.blackberry.com/html5/documentation/web_inspector_overview_1553586_11.html):

 - Connect the device via USB or connect it to your computer's network via WiFi.
-- Turn on web inspector in the device's browser setting.
+- Turn on the web inspector in the device's browser setting.
 You'll also see the IP adress and port there.
 If you're using the emulator, the IP adress won't appear, but you can look for it in the emulator controller, in the bottom of the window (the controller comes with the emulator as a separate program).
 Port in this case will be 1337.
 - Go to `IP:Port` from a desktop browser.
 You should recieve a page with webkit devtools.

 Web-based webkit devtools work properly only in webkit-based browsers.

-{% include pic.htm src='blackberry-debugging.png' c='Blackberry browser remote debugging' %}
+{% include pic.htm src='blackberry-debugging.png' c='Remote debugging in Blackberry browser' %}

 ###[Jsconsole.com](http://jsconsole.com/)